SamanthaNeilen/JekyllBlog/BlogJekyll/_posts/2018-10-09-using-route-constraints.markdown

 By using route constraints you can avoid cluttering controllers with validation code and routing logic inside your controller methods.
 Using route constraints will also add security benefits.
 If a route is not found the processing will stop quite early in the processing pipeline and return a 404 not found exception.
 This 404 exception will also never include sensitive internal information about a specific method that was being processed.

-In this blogpost I will be describing the default route constraints provided by the .Net Frameworks and how to create custom constraints to make sure a method or route only gets hit by the intended input.
+In this blogpost I will be describing the default route constraints provided by the .NET Frameworks and how to create custom constraints to make sure a method or route only gets hit by the intended input.

 I have created a [reference project on GitHub](https://github.com/SamanthaNeilen/WebApiExamples "reference project on GitHub"){:target="_blank"} where all code snippets described in the rest of this blogpost can be found in a running project including integration tests demonstrating the working and denied routes.

+**Table of contents:**
+* Table of Contents
+{:toc}

-### Route constraints in a .Net Framework web application for MVC controllers
+### Route constraints in a .NET Framework web application for MVC controllers
-Create a new .Net Framework web application using the MVC template.
+Create a new .NET Framework web application using the MVC template.
 Next navigate to the Controllers/Home.cs file.
 The parameterless methods for showing the homepage, contact and about page are already listed.
 The default template uses the convention based routing by default.
 The default route template is defined in App_Start/RouteConfig.cs.

 To add another route using a route constraint to the convention based routes, add the code as shown below: